Berlin's Mierendorff Insel Goes Green

 You may be familiar with some of the islands within Berlin: Museum Island, Peacock Island, Tropical Island...but one island in particular is truly making strides in the capital.
-Mierendorff Island, which is surrounded by the Spree, the Westhafenkanal, and the Charlottenburger Verbindungskanal, is a reflection of Berlin’s vast diversity.
-Small and large businesses, garden plots, parks, riverside walkways, quiet residential streets, and bustling main roads all come together to form a unique little island in the middle of the big city.
+Mierendorff Island, or Mierendorff Insel, is the neighbourhood surrounding Mierendorffplatz, and is surrounded by the Spree, the Westhafenkanal, and the Charlottenburger Verbindungskanal.
+The area is a reflection of Berlin’s vast diversity.
+Small and large businesses, garden plots, green parks, riverside walkways, quiet residential streets, and bustling main roads all come together to form a unique little island in the middle of the big city.

 Shaping the future together

 Crucial to the initiative is that as much as possible of the experiments and projects is discussed and decided upon within the district, so that the residents have the opportunity to participate in every part.
-The plans for the island come not only from politicians, but from local businesses, scientists, and the inhabitants themselves.
-For example, the project ‘New Mobility Berlin’ (NMB) aims to ultimately reduce the number of cars on the island.
+The plans for Mierendorff Insel come not only from politicians, but from local businesses, scientists, and the inhabitants themselves.
+For example, the project ‘New Mobility Berlin’ (NMB) aims to ultimately reduce the number of cars in Mierendorff Insel.
 In June 2018, 50 volunteers were given vouchers for car sharing apps, bike and scooter providers, and public transport, in exchange for giving up their car for one month.
 A reduction in cars would mean that urban space usually taken up for parking could be used in more environmentally friendly ways, improving the overall quality of the neighbourhood.
-The initiative has several further projects planned over the next few years, which are not only environmentally focused, but also socially compatible with the residents, property owners, and businesses on the island.
+The initiative has several further projects planned over the next few years, which are not only environmentally focused, but also socially compatible with the residents, property owners, and businesses around Mierendorffplatz.

-Take a look at our exclusive properties on Mierendorff Island and in the neighbouring area:
+Take a look at our exclusive properties around Mierendorffplatz and in the neighbouring area: